In ReadyAPI, you use several properties depending on your purpose:

 To invoke the dialog, select Help > System Properties from the ReadyAPI main menu.

 If the value of a custom property of a project, test suite, or test case has been changed during the test run, all the subsequent test steps will use the new value of that property.
 When the test run is over, ReadyAPI can either restore the value or save it for later test runs.
-To control this behavior, use the Save Properties Between Sessions project property.
+To control this behavior, use the Save Properties Between Test Runs project property.

 Set this property to false to command ReadyAPI to make a backup of custom property values before each test run and to restore these values when the test run is over so that the original property values can be used during later test runs.